dv20000/Aurora_AI/README.md

 6. User names have accented characters that may affect matching.
 7. Dataset not ordered chronologically
 8. Large variation in message length.

+**The screen recording contains:
+1. Asking Two Valid Queries (Answers Exist in Context) I begin by asking two different questions whose answers are clearly present in the Aurora messages dataset.
+The system retrieves the correct messages through the FAISS semantic index and generates grounded, accurate responses using the FLAN-T5 model.

+2. Asking Random / Out-of-Context Queries (Hallucination Check) Next, I test the model with questions that do NOT exist in the dataset.
+The system correctly avoids hallucination and responds with the fallback message:
+“I cannot determine the answer from this dataset.”
+This step verifies that the model answers only from retrieved context and does not invent information.

+3. Asking a Harmful or Unsafe Query (Guardrail Test) Finally, I test the toxicity guardrail by entering a harmful or unsafe question.
+The system blocks the request and returns a safe message, proving that the toxicity filter is active and working correctly.